Processing, Please Wait...

 FINANCE COMMITTEE Oversee financial operations of the organization.
 COMMITTEE RESPONSIBILITIES • Review monthly statements and call office if there are any questions. • Review quarterly investment reports. • Assist with major financial decisions. • Review annual budget to be presented to the board. • Present financial reports to BOG and to membership at annual meeting. • Have complete working knowledge of financial report in order to be able to answer member's questions. • Prepare bi-annual treasurer's report.

-Presented by Riedell, approximately 4 Full Day Seminars are held each year.
+Presented by Riedell and Eclipse Blades approximately 4 Full Day Seminars are held each year.
 Multi-topics on and off ice ranging from IJS, theory and technique.
 Each year a sport science focus is highlighted.
 Valuable information for all levels of coaches presented by PSA Master Rated Coaches.
-Dates range from June – October at sites across the country.
+Dates range from August – October at sites across the country.
 12 PSA Educational credits earned.
 Approximately 7 Half- Day Seminars are held each year.
 Discipline specific agenda giving all levels of coaches pertinent and up-to-date information within the topic.
 PSA Master Rated Coaches will present.
-Dates range from June – October at sites across the country.
+Dates range from August – October at sites across the country.
 6 PSA Educational Credits earned.
 Credits: 8-12 Held August through December in sites across the country

 The Professional Skaters Association Ranking System is becoming recognized world-wide.
 The criteria to qualify for this program is directed toward the career accomplishments of PSA coaches based on the performance of their skaters.
 In this program, the career coaching record of a PSA member is established only through the accomplishments of a skater under his or her direction.
 It is the duty of the committee to verify the information submitted with each form and to approve each new ranking.